handav/itp_fall_2018/index.md

 We will use p5.js/ml5.js as well as Python and command line tools.

 Note: this is a 12-week class spread over the 14-week semester.
-There will be NO CLASS on Thursday, September 27th, and Thursday, November 1st.
+There will be NO CLASS on Thursday, September 27th, Thursday, November 1st, and Thursday, November 8th.

 ### Course information
 --------